Growing Blueberries in the Home Garden

 Blueberries require a lower pH than many other small fruit crops.
 Before planting, take a soil test to determine lime, sulfur, and fertilizer needs.
 You may also need to incorporate 3 to 4 inches of compost.
 Blueberry plants require excellent soil drainage.
 Full sun is desirable but up to 50% shade is usually acceptable.
 Yield is reduced with increasing shade.

-To plant, purchase 2 or 3-year old nursery plants, 12-36 inches tall in late winter (Feb-March).
+To plant, purchase 2 or 3-year-old nursery plants, 12-36 inches tall in late winter (Feb-March).
 Plant rabbiteye varieties every 6 ft in the row and 10-12 ft between rows.
 Plant to the same depth as the plants were growing in the nursery.
 Prune approximately 2⁄3 of the top growth on bare-root plants and 1⁄2 on potted plants leaving only 1-3 of the most vigorous upright shoots.
 Remove any remaining flower buds (plump rounded buds), so that the plants will not flower the first year.
 Do not fertilize immediately after planting.
 Wait until the first leaves have reached full size, then apply 1 Tbs of a special azalea fertilizer, 12-12-12 or 10-10-10 within a circle 1 foot from the plants.
 Repeat application of fertilizer at 6-week intervals depending upon rainfall or irrigation until mid-August.
-Mulch plants with bark, wood chips, sawdust or pine straw, 3 to 4 inches
+Mulch plants with bark, wood chips, sawdust, or pine straw, 3 to 4 inches

-If the plants are cut back severely as recommended following planting, little pruning will be required the second year except removing all flower buds and any weak, damaged or diseased growth.
-Use a similar pruning strategy the third year with the exception that several flower buds can be left on vigorous shoots.
+If the plants are cut back severely as recommended following planting, little pruning will be required in the second year except for removing all flower buds and any weak, damaged or diseased growth.
+Use a similar pruning strategy in the third year with the exception that several flower buds can be left on vigorous shoots.
 In the fourth year, the bush should be 4-5 ft tall and capable of handling a crop, but carefully thin flower buds to prevent over-fruiting and severe permanent bending of young canes under the fruit weight.
-When bushes are mature, remove old canes that are weak, diseased, or damaged; cut back tall, vigorous shoots to force branching at a lower level and to control bush height; and thin fruiting shoots to reduce the number of flower buds by about 50%.
+When bushes are mature, remove old canes that are weak, diseased, or damaged; cut back tall, vigorous shoots to force branching at a lower level and to control bush height, and thin fruiting shoots to reduce the number of flower buds by about 50%.
 Excessively tall and limber shoots will need cutting back to stimulate branching and strengthen the shoot.
 With mature bushes that are excessively vigorous, cutting back the excessively vigorous shoots in late July will help control bush height and increase yield.
 Remove suckers (shoots developing a distance from the crown).
 Prune during the dormant season.